Passover, when working like a slave wasn't a metaphor.

 Gefilte fish: We don't know what's in it either.

 Passover is a big food holiday, with many traditional foods and one big “don’t.”
 The don’t is bread or any leavened food.
 That leaves lots of other foods to eat though, starting with matzah — which includes matzah balls, matzah brei, matzah kugel… you get the picture.
 Hard boiled eggs, green herbs dipped in saltwater, horseradish and matzah and charoset sandwiches help us experience the Passover story.
 Another traditional Seder dish is gefilte fish, which is like a cold ground fish mousse.
 (You either love it or you don’t.)
 Many families will also have the kinds of foods they’d normally eat at Thanksgiving at their Seder, minus the stuffing, obviously.
-Keeping kosher for passover means not eating bread or other leavened foods, but there are way more rules than that, like not even having foods with leaven in their homes.
+Keeping kosher for passover means not eating bread or other leavened foods (a.k.a chametz), but there are way more rules than that, like not even having foods with leaven in their homes.
 Many people keep kosher for Passover the whole eight days of the holiday.
 For families with little kids a dramatic part of Passover preparation is searching for the last traces of chametz in the dark using just a candle to find any lingering crumbs.
 There are lots more rules and activities like that.
 Google them if you’re ready to take a deeper dive.

 Passover, the keto diet with prayers.